mattmc3/zebrafish/README.md

   'zsh-options' \
   'zshrc.d'

-# Leave what you want in this zstyle array to denote which zebrafish external
+# Leave what you want in this zstyle list to denote which zebrafish external
 # plugins you want to disable.
 zstyle ':zebrafish:plugins' 'disable' \
   'autosuggestions' \